Francisco Tongio Liongson

 Francisco Tongio Liongson (December 3, 1869 – February 20, 1919) was a Filipino medical doctor and politician.

 Motivated by the injustices prevalent in the Philippines, small colonies of native expatriate students in Europe involved themselves in the Propaganda Movement with the purpose of exposing these abuses and in the process began to assume a consciousness articulating reforms of a national interest that was consequently distinct from Spain.
 Liongson was one of these Filipino students in Madrid.

 Early years

-Scion of the Philippine sugar gentry, Liongson was born in Pampanga's ancient capital, Villa de Bacolor to Emigdio Liongson and Eulalia Tongio.
+Born into a family of sugar planters, Liongson was born in Pampanga's former capital, Villa de Bacolor, to Emigdio Liongson and Eulalia Tongio.